Intro

 You noticed that for many years the market began to be filled with all kinds of junk, the sole purpose of which was tactile sensations?
 My opinion is that the popularity of fidget toys is because the iPad generation compensates for their lack of tactile interaction.
 Companies really need to start thinking about tactility and feedback in the process of interaction with their devices.
 The first were mechanical keyboards.
 The technology that was created several decades ago and for a while was kept only in the enthusiast community suddenly gained tremendous popularity.
 The number of types of mechanical switches, keycap profiles, and ways of demfering is not even tens, but hundreds of variations now.
 And the most basic technology has begun to intensify modern technological solutions, which is great.
 I think the trackballs will become the next in the line.
 Technology from decades ago that is almost forgotten and kept by a small community of enthusiasts.
 A similar emphasis on tactile sensations and feedback.
 Think about it.

 And now let's discuss some specific models I had to deal with.
+As I plan to have more than one - here is the list:

 Kensington SlimBlade Pro